Lesley Hampton: Awards and Accolades

 Hampton was nominated for an Ontario Premier's Award in 2018, and was the recipient of the George Brown College Alumni Entrepreneur of the Year Award that same year.
 In 2019, Hampton was included in Toronto Life magazine's 50 Most Influential Torontonians.
 Hampton was the First Nation youth winner of the 2021 Indspire Awards.
 She is also the recipient of the Fashion Impact Award from the Canadian Arts and Fashion Awards.
+She was the recipient of the inaugural Hazel McCallion Alumni Award of Excellence from the University of Toronto Mississauga in 2024.